AHZ404/WebDevProject/README.md

 npm start

+The backend should now be running on http://localhost:3000 .

-### 2. Frontend Setup
+🎨 2.
+Frontend Setup

+Navigate to the frontend directory:

 cd frontend

+Install frontend dependencies:

 npm install

-Start the React application:
+Start the React development server:

 npm run dev